aehng/Lecture-Notes/Module4/Refactoring.md

 In your study of the Assignment #5.0 starter code have you come across these odors?

 0.  **Magic** numbers
-    *   Numeric literals in critical places without any context or meaning
+    *   These are literal values used in critical places without any context or meaning
-    *   "Does `256` over here have anything to do with the `256` over there?"
+    *   "Does the `256` right here have anything to do with the `256` over there?"
 1.  **Global** variables
     *   Used to avoid passing a parameter into a function
     *   Used to return an extra value from a function
+    *   There are better ways to meet both of these needs!
+    *   *Note, this does not apply to global `CONSTANTS`!*
-2.  **Poorly-named** variables
+2.  **Poorly-named** identifiers
-    *   Short names make code hard to understand
+    *   Variable names should strike a good balance between brevity and descriptiveness
-    *   Short names are easy to mix up
+    *   Short variable names are okay in some situations:
+        *   `i` or `j` as a counter in a brief `for` loop
+        *   Variables from well-known math formulae should match the textbook (i.e. `a`, `b` and `c` are familiar in a quadratic or Pythagorean formula)
+        *   Otherwise, short names should be avoided
-    *   Variables with really, really long names make code hard to read
+    *   Variables with really, really long names make code harder to read
-    *   Variables that override or "shadow" other identifiers block access to important functions
+    *   Variables that override or "shadow" other identifiers
         *   Builtin Python functions such as `input`, `len`, `list`, `max`, `min` and `sum` are especially susceptible to this
-3. Comments that share **too much information**
+3.  **Bad** Comments
+    *   Comments are condiments for code; a small amount can enhance a meal, but too much ruins it
-    *   When almost every line of code is has an explanatory comment, it is likely true that variable and function names were poorly chosen
+    *   Strive to write clear, self-documenting code that speaks for itself; when a line needs an explanatory comment to be understood, it indicates that identifier names were poorly chosen
-4. Comments that **lie**
-    *   An out-of-date remark that longer accurately describes the code
+    *   Delete obsolete remarks that no longer accurately describe the situation
-    *   Bad advice left by a developer without a clue
-5. Too many **arguments**
+    *   The same goes for blocks of commented-out code that serve no purpose and clutter up the file
+    *   Programmers sometimes vent their frustration with snarky or vulgar comments; these add no value, are unprofessional and embarrassing, and only serve to demoralize maintainers
+4.  **Too many** arguments
     *   Seen when more than a handful of parameters are passed to a function/method
-    *   Parameters that are passed in but left unused
+    *   Parameters that are passed in but never used
-6. Function/Method that is **too long**
+5. Function/Method that is **too long**
     *   Too many lines of code typically happens because the function/method has too many different responsibilities
+    *   Generally, a method longer than a dozen lines should make you ask yourself "can I split this into smaller, more focused pieces?"
+6. Redundant code
+    *   A repeated statement which doesn't have an effect the second time
+    *   Ask yourself whether it makes any difference to be run more than once.
+    *   ```python
+        i = 7
+        print(i)
+        i = 7
+        ```
 7.  **Complex** decision trees
     *   Too long or deeply nested trees of `if/elif/else`
     *   Are all of the branches truly necessary?
-    *   Are all of the branches possible to reach?
+    *   Can all of the branches be reached?
     *   Has every branch been tested?
 8.  **Spaghetti** code
     *   Heaps of meandering code without a clear goal
     *   Functions/objects used in inconsistent ways
     *   Many variables are used to keep track of
     *   Conditional statements with long, confusing Boolean expressions
     *   Boolean expressions expressing double negatives; ex. `if not undone: ...`
     *   Code that makes you say "It would be easier to rewrite this than to understand it"
-9.  **Redundant** code
+9.  **Dead** code
-    *   A repeated statement which doesn't have an effect the second time
+    *   Modules that are imported but never used
+    *   Lines that are *never* run because they are placed in an impossible-to-reach location
+        *   Code that appears after a `return` statement
-    *   ```
+            *   ```python
-        i = 7
-        print(i)
-        i = 7
+                return value
+                value += 1
                 ```
-    *   Ask yourself whether it makes any difference to be run more than once
-10. **Dead** code
-    *   A piece of code that is not used (usually because it is obsolete)
-    *   Blocks of commented-out code that serve no purpose and clutter up the file
+        *   Blocks of code guarded by an impossible-to-satisfy logical test
+            *   ```python
+                two_bee = True
+                if two_bee and not two_bee:
+                    print("If can you see this message, it is time to get a new CPU")
+                ```
+            *   ```python
+                counter = 100
+                while counter < 0:
+                    print(f"T minus {counter}...")
+                    counter -= 1
+                ```
+    *   Functions that are defined but never called *may* or *may not* be dead code
+        *   In **Code Libraries** it is normal to define functions that are not meant to be used in the library itself
+            *   It is okay to keep these functions
+        *   As an **Application** evolves, calls to some of its functions may be removed until only the function's definition remains
+            *   Some programmers may keep these functions "just in case" they are needed again
+            *   We don't do this at DuckieCorp because we have Git; if we ever need to recover that function, we can find it in the repo's history

 <details>